Sable/mclab-www/mclab/_includes/projects/downloads/aspect-matlab.md

 5.The woven code can be found in a newly created "weaved" directory

-AspectMatlab reference guide to come shortly.
+A reference guide to AspectMatlab can be found [here.](http://www.sable.mcgill.ca/mclab/projects/aspect-matlab/AspectMatlabRef.pdf)